MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 $\left( \frac{1}{c^2} \frac{\partial^2}{\partial t^2} - \nabla^2 + \frac{m^2 c^2}{\hbar^2} \right) \psi = 0$

 This equation, developed by Oskar Klein and Walter Gordon, is Lorentz invariant and thus compatible with special relativity.
 However, in doing so, we have introduced other glaring issues.
 First of all, it is second-order in time, meaning that the wavefunction $\psi(\mathbf{r}, t)$ alone is not sufficient to determine the system's evolution.
-This violates a fundamental postulate of quantum mechanics, which states that the dynamics of a whole system can be determined if the wavefunction is known.
-But here, we require complete information about the wavefunction and its first order derivative to compute dynamics.
+This violates a fundamental postulate of quantum mechanics, which states that the dynamics of a system can be determined if its wavefunction is known.
+But here, especially for a relativistically relevant case, we require complete information about the wavefunction and its first order derivative to determine dynamics.
 Also, this equation does not mention spin or predict antiparticles, painting an incomplete picture.
-Among its most troublesome flaws is the failure to reproduce the energy levels of hydrogen and the fine-structure constant.
+Among its flaws is the failure to accurately reproduce the energy levels of hydrogen and the fine-structure constant.
 It might, at this point, appear that I have personal issues with this equation though I assure you that is not the case.
-And nfortunately its problems do not stop here either, as deriving the continuity equation from the Klein-Gordon equation reveals another critical discrepancy.
+And unfortunately its problems do not stop here either, as deriving the continuity equation from the Klein-Gordon equation reveals another critical discrepancy.

 ## Continuity Equation for Klein-Gordon
 The procedure that was applied on the Schrodinger equation will be repeated here but all important steps will be displayed so its easier to follow.
 The Klein-Gordon equation is:

 $\left( \frac{1}{c^2} \frac{\partial^2}{\partial t^2} - \nabla^2 + \frac{m^2 c^2}{\hbar^2} \right) \psi = 0$